stokedover9k/synth-proj/README.md

 	> Ensures that the Harmonic series is computed correctly.

-+	ModesLivingSpec.scala
++	PythagoreanSeriesLivingSpec.scala

-	> Ensure that the Pythagorean series is computed correctly.
+	> Ensures that the Pythagorean series is computed correctly.

++ EvenTempSeriesLivingSpec

+	> Ensures that the Even Temperment series is computed correctly.

-+	Scale7LivingSpec.scala
++	scales/ModesLivingSpec.scala

-	> Ensures that the modes of the 7-Note scales built from the Pythagorean series are computed correctly.
+	> Ensures that the Pythagorean series modes are computed correctly.

++ scales/PythagoreanFullScaleLivingSpec.scala

+	> Ensures that the full scale (14 notes) are created correctly using the Pythagorean series.

 Running the Specifications
 --------------------------